box/box-python-sdk-gen/docs/user_collaborations.md

 ### Arguments

 - collaboration_id `str`
-  - The ID of the collaboration Example: "1234"
+  - The ID of the collaboration.
+Example: "1234"
 - role `UpdateCollaborationByIdRole`
   - The level of access granted.
 - status `Optional[UpdateCollaborationByIdStatus]`
-  - <!--alex ignore reject--> Set the status of a `pending` collaboration invitation, effectively accepting, or rejecting the invite.
+  - Set the status of a `pending` collaboration invitation, effectively accepting, or rejecting the invite.
 - expires_at `Optional[DateTime]`
   - Update the expiration date for the collaboration.
 At this date, the collaboration will be automatically removed from the item.
 This feature will only work if the **Automatically remove invited collaborators: Allow folder owners to extend the expiry date** setting has been enabled in the **Enterprise Settings** of the **Admin Console**.
 When the setting is not enabled, collaborations can not have an expiry date and a value for this field will be result in an error.
 Additionally, a collaboration can only be given an expiration if it was created after the **Automatically remove invited collaborator** setting was enabled.
 - can_view_path `Optional[bool]`